 What is Open Door Capital and how does it work?

-Open Door Capital is a private, well-capitalized, real estate investment firm – founded by Brandon Turner – that helps clients achieve superior risk-adjusted returns through the acquisition of value-add mobile home communities nationwide.
-Open Door Capital funds include a diversified portfolio of mobile home communities and is financed by accredited investors seeking a combination of strong cash flow and equity growth.
+Open Door Capital is a private, well-capitalized, real estate investment firm – founded by Brandon Turner – that helps clients achieve superior risk-adjusted returns through the acquisition of mobile home communities, apartment complexes, and self storage facilities nationwide.
+Open Door Capital is financed by accredited investors seeking a combination of strong cash flow and equity growth.

-We purchase mobile home communities with a very specific set of criteria – manage them effectively and efficiently – and distribute quarterly cash flow to investors.
+We purchase mobile home communities, apartment complexes, and self storage facilities with a very specific set of criteria – manage them effectively and efficiently – and distribute cash flow to investors.

 What am I investing in?